Engineering active motion in quantum matter: Non-dissipative case

 This result has the following physical interpretation: the leading-order contribution to the MSD at short times is fully determined by the prescribed stochastic trajectory, i.e.,\ by the active driving protocol of the Ornstein-Uhlenbeck process \eqref{eq:active_eom}.
 In contrast, in the classical case, the scaling of the MSD is given by a Green–Kubo relation that involves velocity autocorrelations (see the SM):

 We note that, in the quantum case, the trapping potential exponent $q$ in Eq.~\eqref{eq:potential} enters the prefactor $A_q$ of Eq.~\eqref{eq:classical_average}, which is entirely quantum in origin.
 This prefactor determines whether short-time localization is stronger (negative $A_q$) or weaker (positive $A_q$).
-We note that the emergence of a negative MSD is possible by virtue of its definition \eqref{eq:msd-define}, and its initial ground state condition.
-A negative MSD indicates that the wavefunction initially becomes narrower than its ground-state configuration.
-This occurs because, on one side of the maximum of the wave function (or, more precisely, of $\langle \psi_t|\psi_t\rangle$), the moving potential localizes the wave function, essentially by pushing it, whereas on the other side, delocalization is negligible due to the low wavefunction amplitude on that side.
+We remark that the emergence of a negative MSD is possible by virtue of its definition \eqref{eq:msd-define}, and its initial ground state condition.
+A negative MSD indicates that the wavefunction initially becomes narrower than its ground-state configuration, as is demonstrated in Fig.~\ref{fig:shrinking}(a).
+The mechanism is illustrated through time-sequential snapshots in Fig.~\ref{fig:shrinking}(b)–(e):\ on one side of the maximum of the wave function (or, more precisely, of $\langle \psi_t|\psi_t\rangle$), the moving potential localizes the wave function, essentially by pushing it, whereas on the other side, delocalization is negligible due to the low wavefunction amplitude on that side.
 Such negative MSD cannot occur for a classical stochastic particle with a sharp initial position.
-Even when the classical system is initiated with a non-zero temperature equilibrium configuration which has a non-zero initial MSD, the MSD increases with a $t^2$-scaling (see the SM, Sec.~III\,D).
+Even when the classical system is initiated with a non-zero temperature equilibrium configuration which has a non-zero initial MSD, the MSD increases with a $t^2$-scaling (see the SM, Sec.~\ref{sec:initial}).
 Thus, the occurrence of a negative MSD at short times is a pure quantum effect.

-For a harmonic potential ($q=2$) the prefactor $A_q$ vanishes ($A_q = 0$), with the leading correction scaling as $t^6$ arising from second-order perturbation theory (see the SM, Sec.~I\,E).
-For $q \ne 2$ (and thus $A_q \ne 0$), the leading-order contribution to the MSD \eqref{eq:classical_average} is $t^4$ (see the SM, Sec.~I\,C).
-In contrast, for the classical case, the potential exponent $q$ directly enters the dynamical exponent, resulting in a $t^{2(q+1)}$-scaling (see the SM, Sec.~III).
+For a harmonic potential ($q=2$) the prefactor $A_q$ vanishes ($A_q = 0$), with the leading correction scaling as $t^6$ arising from second-order perturbation theory (see the SM, Sec.~\ref{subsection:harmonic}).
+For $q \ne 2$ (and thus $A_q \ne 0$), the leading-order contribution to the MSD \eqref{eq:classical_average} is $t^4$ (see the SM, Sec.~\ref{subsection:time_dependence}).
+In contrast, for the classical case, the potential exponent $q$ directly enters the dynamical exponent, resulting in a $t^{2(q+1)}$-scaling (see the SM, Sec.~\ref{sec:EOM}).